Buying A Propane Tank - The Ultimate Guide

 Many propane companies are happy to lock in a specific price, but they require a certain amount of propane to be purchased.
 Some providers have a penalty if this minimum isn’t met, and some require annual fees to ensure the pricing.

-If you own your propane tank, you are not tied to any company, and therefore you don’t need to worry about any fees, contracts, or minimum usage.
+If you own your propane tank, you are not tied to any company, so you don’t need to worry about any fees, contracts, or minimum usage.

 3 - No feeling “trapped” or “stuck”